basinaviolet/GeoComply/README.md

 Pages:
-BasePage contains configurations and wrappers for methods with web elements; StartPage for launching Gmail mailbox;
+BasePage contains configurations and wrappers for methods with web elements; RegistrationPage for launching Gmail mailbox;
 MainPage - the main page for organizing mail

 Utils src\main: